scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~

 - `hop_field`: Contains the authenticated information about the ingress and egress interfaces in the direction of beaconing.
 Routers need this information to forward packets through the current AS.
 For further specifications, see [](#hopfield).
 - `ingress_mtu`: Specifies the maximum transmission unit (MTU) of the ingress interface (in beaconing direction) of the hop being described.
 The MTU of paths constructed from the containing beacon is necessarily less than or equal to this value.
 How the control service obtains the MTU of an inter-AS link is implementation dependent.
 It may be discovered or configured, but current practice to make it a configuration item.
 Path MTU is further discussed in [](#path-mtu).
-- `ingress_mtu`: Specifies the maximum transmission unit (MTU) of the ingress interface (in beaconing direction) of the hop being described.
-The MTU of paths constructed from the containing beacon is necessarily less than or equal to this value.
-How the control service obtains the MTU of an inter-AS link is implementation dependent.
-It may be discovered or configured, but current practice to make it a configuration item.
-Path MTU is further discussed in [](#path-mtu).

 In this description, MTU and packet size are to be understood in the same sense as in {{RFC1122}}.
 That is, exclusive of any layer 2 framing or packet encapsulation (for links using an underlay network).